Skip to main content

 14:30

-Post-flood recovery in the Ahr valley incl. field visit
+Field visit: post-flood recovery in the Ahr valley

 Guides: Holger Schüttrumpf, Lisa Burghardt and Lothar Kirschbauer